RaeKimie/be-nc-news/README.md

 `npm install`

-Now, everything is installed you need.:sparkles:
+Now, everything you need is installed.:sparkles: